 The reason: jurors were fearful that if they found an innocent person guilty, they would be severely punished in the afterlife.
-According to Whitman, “The reasonable doubt formula was originally concerned with protecting the souls of the jurors against damnation.”[ii]
-Whitman further explains, “Convicting an innocent defendant was regarded, in the older Christian tradition, as a potential mortal sin.
+According to Whitman, “The reasonable doubt formula was originally concerned with protecting the souls of the jurors against damnation.”2 Whitman further explains, “Convicting an innocent defendant was regarded, in the older Christian tradition, as a potential mortal sin.
 The reasonable doubt rule was one of many rules and procedures that developed in response to this disquieting possibility.
-It was originally a theological doctrine, intended to reassure jurors that they could convict the defendant without risking their own salvation, so long as their doubts about guilt were not ‘reasonable.’”[iii]
+It was originally a theological doctrine, intended to reassure jurors that they could convict the defendant without risking their own salvation, so long as their doubts about guilt were not ‘reasonable.’”3

 Former Judge Richard A. Posner has challenged Whitman’s historical contention.
 Posner points out that the theological concern about convicting an innocent person — and thereby subjecting jurors and judges to damnation for error — though prevalent in the Middle Ages, was not a significant factor centuries later when the reasonable doubt standard came into use.4

-Whitman acknowledges that it was not until the end of the 18th century that English judges began to instruct jurors not to convict a defendant if there was “reasonable doubt” about guilt.[v]
-Whitman reports a 1782 trial in London’s Old Bailey where the judge asked the jury, “Have you any reasonable doubt[?],”[vi] and a 1783 trial where the judge told the jury, “If on viewing the evidence any reasonable doubt remains on your minds, . . . [the defendant] will be entitled to your acquittal.”7
+Whitman acknowledges that it was not until the end of the 18th century that English judges began to instruct jurors not to convict a defendant if there was “reasonable doubt” about guilt.5 Whitman reports a 1782 trial in London’s Old Bailey where the judge asked the jury, “Have you any reasonable doubt[?],”6 and a 1783 trial where the judge told the jury, “If on viewing the evidence any reasonable doubt remains on your minds, . . . [the defendant] will be entitled to your acquittal.”7

 That risk has sometimes been quantified in expressions of the idea that it is better to free some number of guilty persons than to convict one innocent person.
 The number has varied.
-Perhaps the lowest was expressed by defense counsel (later President) John Adams in the 1770 trial of soldiers involved in the Boston Massacre: “[I]t is better, five guilty persons should escape unpunished, than one innocent person should die.”[xii]
-A usual version of the ratio puts the number of guilty persons freed for one innocent person convicted at ten,[xiii] although ratios of 20 to 1[xiv] and even 99 to 1 have been mentioned in earlier literature.15
+Perhaps the lowest was expressed by defense counsel (later President) John Adams in the 1770 trial of soldiers involved in the Boston Massacre: “[I]t is better, five guilty persons should escape unpunished, than one innocent person should die.”12 A usual version of the ratio puts the number of guilty persons freed for one innocent person convicted at ten,13 although ratios of 20 to 114 and even 99 to 1 have been mentioned in earlier literature.15

 A. What Trial Judges Tell Juries

-Numerous appellate courts have cautioned trial judges not to explain the reasonable doubt standard to juries.[xviii]
-I find it astonishing that trial judges are instructed not to give juries any guidance on what the words “reasonable doubt” mean.
+Numerous appellate courts have cautioned trial judges not to explain the reasonable doubt standard to juries.18 I find it astonishing that trial judges are instructed not to give juries any guidance on what the words “reasonable doubt” mean.
 Although it would be difficult to reach a consensus on the best, or even an acceptable, explanation, the risk of giving no explanation to a phrase of imprecise meaning is that different jurors will apply their own ideas, some of which might well give the accused far less protection than the standard is supposed to provide.
 This risk becomes particularly evident from consideration of some of the jury charge language various trial judges have used and the defects of such language.

-The Supreme Court has said that it does not “condone the use of the antiquated ‘moral certainty’ phrase” but has permitted it when amplified with supposedly clarifying language.[xxviii]
-Interestingly, the “moral certainty” standard was originally introduced at the urging of prosecutors to lessen their burden, because “moral certainty” was thought of as “reasonable certainty” — as opposed to the “absolute certainty” they feared jurors were thinking was required.
+The Supreme Court has said that it does not “condone the use of the antiquated ‘moral certainty’ phrase” but has permitted it when amplified with supposedly clarifying language.28 Interestingly, the “moral certainty” standard was originally introduced at the urging of prosecutors to lessen their burden, because “moral certainty” was thought of as “reasonable certainty” — as opposed to the “absolute certainty” they feared jurors were thinking was required.

 In Holland v.
-United States,[xxxii] the Supreme Court noted that the trial judge had defined reasonable doubt “as ‘the kind of doubt . . . which you folks in the more serious and important affairs of your own lives might be willing to act upon’” and stated, “We think this section of the charge should have been in terms of the kind of doubt that would make a person hesitate to act, rather than the kind on which he would be willing to act.”[xxxiii]
+United States,31 the Supreme Court noted that the trial judge had defined reasonable doubt “as ‘the kind of doubt . . . which you folks in the more serious and important affairs of your own lives might be willing to act upon’” and stated, “We think this section of the charge should have been in terms of the kind of doubt that would make a person hesitate to act, rather than the kind on which he would be willing to act.”32

 The defect of “hesitate to act” language is that it is subject to different interpretations.
 From my own inquiries, I have learned that some people think it means that if they, as potential jurors, were to think that the evidence leaves them with a doubt comparable to the doubt that would cause them to hesitate before deciding some important matter, then they should vote “not guilty.”
 That understanding seems to be what the instruction literally requires them to do.
 Other people, however, have told me that they would reject this literal understanding because they almost always hesitate before making important decisions, and they do not think a judge would be telling them to find nearly every defendant “not guilty.”
 For these people, the instruction suggests caution: if they conclude that the evidence has created a doubt comparable to the doubt that would cause them to hesitate before making an important personal decision, they should take a careful look at all the evidence and vote to find the defendant guilty only if they are then quite sure that he is guilty.
 In other words, for one group, reaching the point of hesitation ends the process; for the other group, reaching that point permits the process to continue, but with caution.
 However juries understand a “hesitate to act” instruction, the fact that this formulation is ambiguous ought to cast doubt on its utility.33

-Professor Rita James Simon sent a questionnaire to 1,200 federal and state judges inquiring what numerical value they placed on the reasonable doubt standard.[xxxviii]
-Her questions all asked for a number based on “probability”; a typical inquiry was worded: “Translate the phrase ‘beyond a reasonable doubt’ into a statement of probability.”[xxxix]
-A large number of judges responded and selected a number.
+Professor Rita James Simon sent a questionnaire to 1,200 federal and state judges inquiring what numerical value they placed on the reasonable doubt standard.37 Her questions all asked for a number based on “probability”; a typical inquiry was worded: “Translate the phrase ‘beyond a reasonable doubt’ into a statement of probability.”38 A large number of judges responded and selected a number.
 For the quoted inquiry, the median number was 8.8, and the mean number was 8.9.
 However, the questionnaire never explained to the judges (or to the readers of the report) what was meant by the term “probability.”

 Expressing the reasonable doubt standard in terms of probability is ill-advised.
-“Probability” is usually defined as “the chance that a given event will occur.”[xl]
-If thus defined, probability would have nothing to do with the likelihood that an accused defendant committed the crime for which he is being tried.
+“Probability” is usually defined as “the chance that a given event will occur.”39 If thus defined, probability would have nothing to do with the likelihood that an accused defendant committed the crime for which he is being tried.
 Obviously, if he committed the crime, he did so in the past.
 “Probability” as a statistical concept is appropriately used when we say that if a coin is tossed in the air once, there is a 50 percent probability that it will come up heads.